pablodecm/phd_thesis/src/103_chapter_3.md

 ## Statistical Modelling {#sec:stat_model}

-An essential element for carrying out statistical inference is the availability of an adecuate a statistical model.
+An essential element for carrying out statistical inference is the availability of an adequate a statistical model.
 In this section, the main characteristics of the statistical models used in particle collider analysis will be formally developed from first principles.
-This methodology allows a mathematical approach on their structure and factorisation.
+This methodology allows a mathematical approach to their structure and factorisation.
 This will prove useful to establish a formal link between the techniques discussed in the next chapters and the simulation-based generative models that are often used to describe the data.
 Additionally,